 All Medical and Healthcare Sectors are at Risk of Security Breaches

-It’s not just small practices with limited infrastructure budgets and security protocols that are falling victim to hackers.
+It’s not just small practices with limited infrastructure budgets and security protocols falling victim to hackers.
 In the last few years, major institutions like UCLA Health Systems and Anthem have suffered data breaches affecting millions of consumers.

 Data Security and Blockchain